rpm-software-management/rpm/docs/manual/format_v6.md

 header as an 8 byte hex string.
 The payload may be compressed.

 Note: This is the format v4 uses for handling > 4GB files.

+### Aligned payloads

+When RPMTAG_PAYLOADALIGNMENT is present and non-zero, the payload is laid out so that regular file content starts on an alignment boundary:

+- The tag value is the alignment in bytes, a power of two, normally the filesystem block size (4096).
+- For an uncompressed payload the payload itself starts on an alignment boundary.
+The gap between the Header and the aligned payload start is zero padding that is part of the payload for size and digest purposes and is skipped by readers.
+- Within the payload, the content of every regular file at least as large as the alignment starts on an alignment boundary.
+Smaller files, symlinks, directories and other members keep the ordinary 4-byte cpio alignment.

+Readers that are unaware of the alignment can still process the payload as a plain (uncompressed) cpio archive after skipping the padding.

 ## Differences to V4